HHNM/NEAT_jumpy_game/README.md

 # NEAT_python_game_redjumps
-NEAT python jumping platform game

-An AI that learns to jump on platforms, using the Python implementation of the NEAT neuroevolution algorithm.
+NEAT python jumping platform game: An AI that learns to jump on platforms, using the Python implementation of the NEAT neuroevolution algorithm.

 - There are 3 independent python files: